- May 29, 1963

 - Not Active

-He was born in Tokyo, on 29th of May 1963 and, interestingly, started his career in motorsport as a mechanic when he was 20 years old.
+Born in Tokyo in May 1963, Ukyo Katayama started his career in motorsport as a mechanic when he was 20 years old.
 In the following year, he debuted as a driver, racing in Japanese Fj1600.
 In 1984, Ukyo became the series champion what earned him a place in the Japanese Formula 3, as a pilot of Nissan Hasemi Motorsports team.
 After he has finished 6th, he decided to go in Europe, believing he was ready to conquer the world of racing.

 Katayama found himself in Paris without knowing a word of French.
 Somehow, he managed to enter the Winfield Racing School at Paul Ricard Circuit where he managed to, partially, refine his raw driving skills.
 During his career, Katayama always has been accused and convicted of causing too many accidents and no school could change that.